 Using Social Media as a Research Recruitment Tool

 Social media is emerging as a promising tool for recruiting people into clinical trials and other important types of research.
 Despite this, there is no specific regulatory guidance and very little in the bioethics literature to help investigators and IRBs navigate this potentially unfamiliar terrain.
 This project develops a methodology for assessing social media recruitment techniques, analyzes and applies key ethical and legal norms, and uses detailed case studies to shed light on relevant aspects of social media recruitment.
-This work has issued in a guidance document outlining numerous concrete recommendations for investigators and IRBs (The Use of Social Media in Recruitment to Research: A Guide for Investigators and IRBs), as well as numerous presentations on the practical aspects of social media recruitment to investigators and research staff, IRB members, research participant advocacy boards, and other CTSA institutions.
+This work has issued in a freely available guidance document outlining numerous concrete recommendations for investigators and IRBs (The Use of Social Media in Recruitment to Research: A Guide for Investigators and IRBs), as well as numerous presentations on the practical aspects of social media recruitment to investigators and research staff, IRB members, research participant advocacy boards, and other CTSA institutions.
 A related publication is forthcoming in the American Journal of Bioethics.

 Evaluating Offers of Payment to Research Participants

 There is currently a lack of consensus among IRBs and researchers concerning key regulatory concepts applicable to paying research participants, as well as the ethical boundaries that should be used in evaluating offers of payment.
 This project aims to clarify the definitions of key terms such as “undue influence,” “coercion,” and “exploitation,” and to draw attention to the overlooked problems associated with paying research participants too little.
 In December of 2016 the Center will host a symposium and working group, bringing together leading voices on payments to identify the challenging ethical issues surrounding payment, work toward consensus on how to identify ‘fair’ payment under different circumstances, and identify best practices for the proposal and review of offers of payment to research participants.
-The conceptual and ethical foundations for this project have been laid in a law review article on these topics (Paying Research Participants: Regulatory Uncertainty, Conceptual Confusion, and a Path Forward) forthcoming in 2017 in the Yale Journal of Health Policy, Law, and Ethics.
+The conceptual and ethical foundations for this project have been laid in a law review article on these topics (Paying Research Participants: Regulatory Uncertainty, Conceptual Confusion, and a Path Forward) forthcoming in 2017 at the Yale Journal of Health Policy, Law, and Ethics.

 When Clinical Trials Compete: Prioritizing Study Recruitment

 It is not uncommon for multiple trials at the same institution to recruit concurrently from the same population.
 When the relevant pool of participants is limited, as it often is, trials essentially compete for participants.
 There is evidence that such competition is a predictor of low recruitment rates, but there is no consensus on what steps, if any, institutions should take to manage this issue.
 One neglected but promising approach is for institutions to minimize competition between trials by prioritizing among them, allowing some studies to recruit eligible participants ahead of others.
 In this project we examine how institutions approach competing clinical trials, conducting qualitative interviews with individuals responsible for managing competing trials at their home institutions to benchmark current practices.
 The second phase will involve convening subject matter experts into working groups to identify the practical and ethical challenges of managing competing trials and to explore institutional prioritization approaches as a feasible means of addressing them.
 This work will issue in a practical ‘points to consider’ guidance document for managing competing trials, which will be made freely available to the research community and disseminated across other CTSA institutions.

 Motivations for Participating in Biobanking for Research

 At present, a substantial portion of research with biospecimens – e.g., blood and tissue samples collected from patients and research participants – falls outside the scope of federal law and does not require informed consent from specimen sources.
 However, there are circumstances where prospective consent is needed or sought, and this will become increasingly true if proposed revisions to the federal regulations are finalized.
 In that context, it is essential to better understand why individuals agree or do not agree to have their biospecimens used for research purposes.
-This project undertakes an empirical research project in collaboration with colleagues at Partners Healthcare, Emory University, and the Medical University of South Carolina, administering surveys about why people agree or decline to participate in biobanking protocols.
+This project undertakes an empirical research project in collaboration with colleagues at Partners HealthCare, Emory University, and the Medical University of South Carolina, administering surveys about why people agree or decline to participate in biobanking protocols.
 This data will be used to target educational efforts and refine the biobank recruitment process, issuing in a ‘points to consider’ guidance document for institutions and research staff involved in biobank recruitment that will be made available to the research community and disseminated across CTSA institutions.

-This project aims to create a simplified consent form separating the explanation of study-specific research information from common elements of consent (e.g., subject injury, HIPAA) by harmonizing language between different institutional consent forms and convening focus groups to reach consensus on what should be in a standardized section.
+This project aims to create a simplified consent form separating the explanation of study-specific research information from common elements of consent (e.g., subject injury, HIPAA), by harmonizing language between different institutional consent forms and convening focus groups to reach consensus on what should be in a standardized section.
 It is positioned to deliver a template consent form and standardized language that can be adopted and used across institutions and institutional contexts, and that can be presented to the research community and other CTSA institutions as a way of simplifying their consent forms and processes.